chiranjiveejoshi/chiranjiveejoshi.github.io/showcase/README.md

 permalink: /showcase/
 ---

-Here you will find three selected case studies to showcase my work as a UX designer.
+Here you will find three selected case studies to showcase my work as a UX Designer.

 ## Selected Case Studies
 * [Wedding Mantra]{:.heading.flip-title} --- A Ceremonial Checklist App for Weddings